Mihir-Naik/Car-Race/README.md

 - 2 players racing simultaneously
 - Add more sound and visual effects
-- Able to let player choose their car
+- Able to let players choose their car